LegacyNsfw/Cpu32Emulator/misc/journal.md

 Claude:

 > I can see the file has a completely different structure with outdated API calls.
 The current code uses Arch.M68K, Mode.M68K32, MemoryMap, MemoryRead, RegisterRead, etc. I need to completely rewrite this file with the correct UnicornEngine 2.1.3 API.
 Let me replace the entire file...

+Then it had trouble because the Unicorn package doesn't include the core unicorn.dll, and it wasn't able to figure out that it needed to be downloaded separately.

+Claude is impressive, until it isn't.